chakravala/Grassmann.jl/README.md

 This package is a work in progress providing the necessary tools to work with arbitrary dual `MultiVector` elements with optional origin.
 Due to the parametric type system for the generating `VectorSpace`, the Julia compiler can fully preallocate and often cache values efficiently.
 Both static and mutable vector types are supported.

+It is currently possible to do both high-performance numerical computations with `Grassmann` and it is also currently possible to use symbolic scalar coefficients when the `Reduce` package is also loaded.

 ### Requirements

 This requires my forked version of `ComputedFieldTypes` at https://github.com/chakravala/ComputedFieldTypes.jl